mattytap/bakesale/README.md

 # BakeSale

-Bits and pieces related to OpenWrt running on a powerful PowerPC router/switch
+Bits and pieces related to OpenWrt deployments

 ## Installation